 4. Munster v Biarritz – Heineken Cup Final – Millenium Stadium – 20/05/2006

-As a big rugby fan who has never played the game, I’ve always said my love for rugby was born on that famous day in Paris in 1999 when Brian O’Driscoll reached Roy Keane’s level of greatness through the eyes of a 10 year old me.
-However my love for club rugby and The Heineken Cup came 7 years later when Munster held off Biarritz to win their first.
+As a big rugby fan who has never played the game, I’ve always said my love for rugby was born on that famous day in Paris in 2000 when Brian O’Driscoll reached Roy Keane’s level of greatness through the eyes of a 10 year old me.
+However my love for club rugby and The Heineken Cup came 7 years later when Munster held off Biarritz to win their first European title.